 Radiomaster GX12 |

-With my scepticism diminished, here is my review.
-I hope you enjoy reading it!
+So, is the GX12 as good as the specs suggest?
+Well, here is my review - I hope you enjoy reading it!

 Style and build quality

-First impressions are good: the GX12 comes packed in a lovely little carry case, with internal padding moulded to shape, and an internal pocket for accessories.
+First impressions count, and they are positive... the GX12 comes in a custom carry case, with internal padding and a pocket for accessories.
 Open the case, and there it is, ready to play!

-The styling is quite striking - a mixture of soft corners and edgy angles.
-It looks functional yet also a bit radical.
+The first thing which strikes you is the styling - a mixture of rounded surfaces and edgy accents.
+It looks functional yet also a teeny bit radical.
 (Does this herald a new direction for Radiomaster, I wonder?)

-Fit and finish are good, with the exception of the trims which are a little rattly.
+Fit and finish are good, with the surprising exception of the trims - these are a little rattly and don't have a particularly nice feel.

 Top view.
 Centre ports are headphone jack, USB-C and DSC ports |